 Llama 3.1

-- High Accuracy: Excels in question answering and summarization tasks.
+- High Accuracy: Exceptional in question answering and summarization tasks.

-- Long Contexts: Efficiently handles very long prompts and documents.
+- Long Contexts: Efficiently manages very long prompts and documents.

-- Multilingual Proficiency: Offers reliable support for over 8 languages.
+- Multilingual Proficiency: Reliable support for over 8 languages.

-- Fine-Tuning Friendly: Easily customized for industry-specific applications.
+- Fine-Tuning Friendly: Easily customizable for specific industries or domains.

 - Open Ecosystem: Freely available for integration, training, and research.